 Band 1 11-12 Writing is consistent, stylistically fluent, linguistically strong and almost always accurate; has sense of audience.
 W3: Consistently wide range of appropriate vocabulary.
 W4: Subtle and effective sense of audience; appropriate use of varied sentence structures.
 W5: Spelling, punctuation and grammar almost always accurate.
-Band 2 Writing is mostly fluent, sometimes linguistically effective and generally accurate; may have some sense of audience.
-9-10 W3: Obvious attempt to use range of vocabulary to interest the reader.
+Band 2 9-10 Writing is mostly fluent, sometimes linguistically effective and generally accurate; may have some sense of audience.
+W3: Obvious attempt to use range of vocabulary to interest the reader.
 W4: Partial or inferred sense of audience, with appropriate sentence structures.
 W5: Spelling, punctuation and grammar mainly accurate.
-Band 3 7-8 Writing is clear, competent, if plain in vocabulary and grammatical structures; errors minor, but frequent.
-W3: Occasional precision and/or interest in choice of words.
+Band 3 Writing is clear, competent, if plain in vocabulary and grammatical structures; errors minor, but frequent.
+7-8 W3: Occasional precision and/or interest in choice of words.
 W4: Accurate if repetitive sentence structures W5: Minor but frequent errors of spelling, punctuation and grammar.
-Band 4 5-6 Writing is clear and accurate in places, and uses limited vocabulary and grammatical structures; errors occasionally serious.
-W3 Plain but mostly correct choice of words.
+Band 4 Writing is clear and accurate in places, and uses limited vocabulary and grammatical structures; errors occas serious.
+5-6 W3: Plain but mostly correct choice of words.
 W4: Correct use of simple sentence structures; some errors of sentence separation.
 W5: Frequent errors of spelling, punctuation and grammar.
-Band 5 3-4 Writing is simple in vocabulary and grammar; overall meaning can be followed, but errors are distracting and sometimes impair communication.
+Writing is simple in vocabulary and grammar; overall meaning can be followed, but errors are dimpair communication.
+3-4 W3: Words may sometimes communicate meaning satisfactorily.
+W4: Frequent weakness in sentence structures.
+W5: Errors of spelling, punctuation and grammar impair communication.
 W3: Words may sometimes communicate meaning satisfactorily.
 W4: Frequent weakness in sentence structures.
-W5: Errors of spelling, punctuation and grammar impair communication.
-Band 6 1-2 Writing is weak in vocabulary and grammar; persistent errors impede communication.
-W3: Insufficient language to carry intended meaning.
-W4: Faulty and/or rambling sentence structures.
-W5: Persistent errors of spelling, punctuation and grammar impede communication.